 Having an appropriate drainage system can make significant changes in your garden.
 It’s crucial to have a gutter or channel to drain the excess water.
 Every house or building has a drainage system for the natural flow of water and to prevent flooding.
 But having a proper drain is essential to get the most benefits.

 It will ensure all the excess water accumulated in your garden caused by heavy rain, etc., drains out.
 So consider checking and revamping your drainage system.

 Lastly, keep your garden erosion-free and beautiful with a little effort.
-Whether you care about your garden’s appearance or simply about the environment or both, you could make a difference in some simple ways.
+Whether you care about your garden’s appearance or the environment, you could make a difference in some simple ways.

 Soil erosion leads to many disasters and land losses almost every year globally.
 But thanks to such practices and the development of new gadgets and methods, the numbers have gone down exponentially.
 Also, it’s necessary to check the temperature of the soil monthly or annually.

-Therefore, understanding the cause is an essential step towards preventing anything.
-Start by figuring out the reason why your land is apt to or is facing erosion.
+Therefore, understanding the cause is an essential step toward preventing anything.
+Start by figuring out why your land is apt to or is facing erosion.